G1_DinoLab_Ebook

 How many gems does each friend get? gems.

-Share 10 shells equally among 2 children.
+Share 10 shells equally between 2 children.
 Show with arrows how to put shells in boxes:

 How many shells does each child get? shells.